danieldonoghue/vault-sync-operator/README.md

 ## Security Considerations

-1. **RBAC**: The operator only requires read access to Deployments and Secrets in the namespaces it operates in.
+1. **RBAC**: The operator requires read access to Deployments and Secrets, plus write access to update annotations for secret version tracking and finalizer management.

 2. **Vault Authentication**: Uses Kubernetes service account tokens for authentication with Vault.

-3. **Finalizers**: Uses finalizers to ensure cleanup of Vault secrets when deployments are deleted.
+3. **Finalizers**: Uses finalizers to ensure cleanup of Vault secrets when deployments or secrets are deleted.

 4. **Least Privilege**: Configure Vault policies to give the operator only the minimum required permissions.